 Choosing a Backpack can be overwhelming.
-The backpacking market has become crowded, and there are many factors to take into consideration.
+The backpacking market has become crowded, and there are many factors to consider.
 There are internal frames, external frames, men’s packs, women’s packs, Day packs, Ultralight packs, frame packs, frameless packs – the list goes on and on.

 In this article, I’ll take you through some Backpack differences, along with how I chose my Backpack.
-Backpack requirements are subjective, and unique to every hiker, so I’ll also provide insight into why I made the choices I made.
-I’ll also provide some additional detail on alternatives and offer some vendor options.
+Backpack requirements are subjective and unique to every hiker, so I’ll also provide insight into why I made the choices I made.
+I’ll also provide additional detail on alternatives and offer vendor options.

 Choosing a Backpack That’s Right for Your Hike

 Recently, I decided it was time to purchase a new Backpack.
 My current backpack is an Ohm 2.0 made by ULA Equipment.
 ULA makes awesome packs, but I wanted to try another brand and go a little lighter.
 The market is also always changing, and I leap at any chance to review the latest gear trends.

 I have many Backpack requirements, but my most basic need in a Backpack for longer hikes is the need for a Backpack that can carry up to 5-7 days worth of food and at least 30 lbs.
 Desert hiking is something I enjoy, and hiking in this type of terrain sometimes requires heavy water carries.
 Having a Backpack that can manage these loads and still be comfortable is important.

 Choosing a Backpack – Requirements